drinkbird/drinkbird.github.io/_books/leadership-people-and-teams.md

     - thinkingfastandslow
 ---

-The most leveraged thing an engineer learns is not a new language or framework, but how to multiply the impact of the people around them.
+The most expensive skill in software is leading the people who build it, not building the software.
 These books shaped how I think about leading engineers: building psychologically safe teams, giving feedback that lands, designing organisations that ship, and growing into senior technical leadership without losing the craft.
 Whether you are a lead, a manager, a director, or a senior engineer who has just realised the problem is no longer technical, this is where I would start.

+Heavily weighted toward books about people, which age slower than books about systems.